 Injury cases – including wrongful death cases – involving hit-and-run car accidents also have a special statute of limitations.
 Mass.
 Gen. Laws Ch.
 260, § 4B puts a 3-year deadline on these cases, but there are other requirements that must be met sooner than 3 years.

-Talk to a Cambridge wrongful death lawyer about any other rules that might apply to your case.
+Talk to a Cambridge wrongful death lawyer or Somerville medical malpractice lawyer about any other rules that might apply to your case.
+Also preparing the requirements for medical treatment in Boston workers compensation.
 One such exception might be Ch.
 260, § 9, discussed below.

 Suing an Out-of-State Resident for Wrongful Death in Massachusetts